TABLE OF CONTENTS

 What is Kabuki & Noh Percussion?

-Kabuki & Noh Percussion is an expansion pack for BFD3 and BFD2 featuring authentic sounds of Japanese Kabuki & Noh theatre performances.
+Kabuki & Noh Percussion is an expansion pack for BFD3 featuring authentic sounds of Japanese Kabuki & Noh theatre performances.

 What types of instruments are included?